linusg/libjs-test262/README.md

 $ pip3 install -r requirements.txt
 ```

+Dependencies are:

+- `ansicolors` for stripping color codes from the output
-The only dependency for now is `ruamel.yaml` for parsing the test's YAML metadata.
+- `ruamel.yaml` for parsing the test's YAML metadata

 ## Usage